Skip to Main Content

 Maritza’s disappearance is the subject of Dan Saxon’s book To Save Her Life: Disappearance, Deliverance, and the United States in Guatemala, and hers is one of the most significant international crime court cases brought against the Guatemalan military dictatorship.

-The talk will take place at firstsite, Colchester, UK, in the auditorium.
+The talk will take place at firstsite, Colchester, UK,

 3pm – the public talk by Maritza Urrutia.